Table of Contents

 What’s the Difference Between Brokerage Accounts and Retirement Accounts?

-Brokerage accounts are also known as taxable accounts, because profits on sales of securities inside the account are potentially subject to capital gains taxes.
-Generally speaking, these accounts offer no tax advantages for investors.
+When weighing a taxable vs. retirement account, it’s important to understand the tax implications.
+Brokerage accounts are also known as taxable accounts because profits on sales of securities are potentially subject to capital gains taxes.

 Retirement accounts, on the other hand, offer a number of tax advantages that may make them preferable to taxable accounts if you’re planning to save for retirement.
 Retirement accounts place limits on how much money you can contribute and when you can withdraw funds.